ksagala/Sentinel-MCP-Tools/templates/context.template.md

 - Data Exploration

 Optional secondary
-- Sentinel Graph (when graph traversal is needed)
+- Data Exploration graph tools (when graph traversal is needed)
 - Triage (if incidents are involved)

 Flow